GSTT-CSC/hazen-web-app/README.md

 The hazen-web-app is an interactive web-based implementation of [hazen](https://github.com/GSTT-CSC/hazen).

-**These guidelines are written for developers to install hazen-web-app on MacOS and are a work in progress!**
+**These guidelines are written for developers to install hazen-web-app on MacOS or Ubuntu and are a work in progress!**

-## Setup
+## Setup on MacOS

 The hazen-web-app **requires** manual installation of the following software:
 - Postgres: database software for storing user data, acquisition data, etc.
   - Postico recommended for viewing databases
 - RabbitMQ: message broker used in conjunction with Celery to communicate between the app and web browser
-- hazen-web-app (i.e.: this repo)
+- hazen-web-app (i.e.: this repo) - requires Python3.8 or above and `pip`

 ### Postgres & Postico